It Will Take a Village to Fulfill the Opportunities of Through Year Assessment Systems

 “Through year” or “through course” assessment systems are rapidly proliferating as an alternative to the single, end-of-year administration of state accountability tests.
 There are at least ten states and associated assessment companies in various stages of exploration, design, and/or development of these systems.
 To help those of us at the Center for Assessment and the larger field learn more about the opportunities and challenges associated with through year assessments, we convened a group of assessment experts, state leaders, and industry professionals to wrestle with the multiple opportunities and challenges regarding the design, implementation, and validation of through year assessments.

-Given the set of experts we brought together for four webinars on November 15-16, 2021, it’s not surprising that approximately 200 participants each day took the opportunity to engage in deep thinking about this new approach to state summative assessment.
+Given the set of experts we brought together for four webinars in 2021, it’s not surprising that approximately 200 participants each day took the opportunity to engage in deep thinking about this new approach to state summative assessment.
 I recap below highlights from each of the four webinars and conclude with a brief discussion of some lessons learned.

 Session 1: Definitions, Aims, and Use Cases

 Nathan Dadey and Brian Gong kicked off the event by offering a definition of through year assessments:

 Those assessments administered multiple, distinct times across a school year, designed to support both annual summative determinations of proficiency and at least one additional goal.

 Nathan and Brian then described a range of potential aims and use-cases for through year designs, making clear the importance of clearly describing the “problem” intended to address as the first step in designing a system and outlining the evidence necessary to support the claims and assumptions.